This website is being retired.

 For guidance on what a personal data breach is and the steps that need to be taken if a breach occurs including risk assessing and reporting, please read our guidance on Personal Data Breaches.

-This guidance provides more detailed Information Governance advice on the potential negative impacts or risks to individuals when different types of information are breached.
+This guidance provides more detailed information governance (IG) advice on the potential negative impacts or risks to individuals when different types of information are breached.
 It explains the actions that patients, health and care workers and IG professionals may need to take in the aftermath of a breach to limit its effects on impacted individuals and their information.

 A personal data breach is when the personal information that an organisation holds about you is accidently or unlawfully: